NVIDIA/aistore/docs/python_sdk.md

 - `etl_name` _str_ - name of etl to be used for transformations
 - `to_bck` _str_ - destination bucket for transformations
 - `timeout` _str, optional_ - Timeout of the ETL job (e.g. 5m for 5 minutes)
+- `prefix_filter` _str, optional_ - Only transform objects with names starting with this prefix
 - `prepend` _str, optional_ - Value to prepend to the name of resulting transformed objects
 - `ext` _Dict[str, str], optional_ - dict of new extension followed by extension to be replaced (i.e. {"jpg": "txt"})